cyverse/atmosphere/extras/systemd/README.md

 systemctl restart <service_name>
 ```

+Note: When using `EnvironmentFile=` to load environment files, substitution is not performed (`PATH=/usr/bin:$PATH` will literally be that) so many of these files use `. /etc/default/celeryd` to get correct variables

 #### `atmosphere-full.service`
 This service starts all of Atmosphere, including `uwsgi`, `nignx`, `celeryd`, `celerybeat`, `flower`, and `redis`.